johanneshiry/scalaxal/README.md

 - AddressDetails() With("addressDetailsType", Some(newAddressLines))

-returns a new copy of the AddressDetails object with a new newAddressLines as the addressDetailsType, all other fields are the same as before.
+returns a new copy of the AddressDetails object with a newAddressLines as the addressDetailsType, all other fields are the same as before.
 See the examples.

 # Usage